luiscasillass/Autonomous-Truck-Vision-System/README.md

 - Connect the ultrasonic sensor to the Arduino.
 - Attach the webcam to a USB port on the Raspberry Pi.
 - Wire the motors to the H-bridge and connect the H-bridge to the Arduino.
-Ensure the Arduino and Raspberry Pi communicate via serial connection (e.g., USB).
+Ensure the Arduino and Raspberry Pi communicate via serial connection.
 2. Software Setup:
 On the Raspberry Pi:
 Install required libraries: